Joeccp/SBA/report/Problem_Analysis.md

 ## Background

 Nowadays, the movie industry is rising, with more and more viewers and larger cinema.
-More staffs are required to handle more customers.
+More staff are required to handle more customers.
-There is often shortagfe of manpower which leads to a low efficency of ticket selling.
+There is often a shortage of manpower which leads to a low efficiency of ticket selling.
 It is difficult to find suitable employees, and it involves cost of recruiting, human resource management, training, and most importantly, wage.
 Also, in order to see what movies are available, customers need to queue up and ask the staff one by one.
 It is also very difficult for customers to know which seats are available.
 They have to ask one by one, which leads to a extremely poor efficency.
 A long waiting time causes fewer customers willing to queue and purchase tickets.

-Cost of production is high, efficency is low.
+Cost of production is high, efficiency is low.
 A more powerful solution is required.
 Hence, this move kiosk system is born.